Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 While most of the environmental impact of the coffee industry is produced by cultivating and harvesting coffee, the type of filter you use can help decrease your environmental footprint.

-What else can you use in place of a regular coffee filter?
+What can you use as an alternative to a regular coffee filter?

 • Paper towel